Mr Geoff Barker, Managing Director, PM+D ARCHITECTS P/L (WA/NT)

 Kelvin trained as an architect and town planner and is recognized for his innovative development work where new approaches and models have been required in response to the complexities of local environments and cultures.

 He has worked in Europe, Asia and the Middle East, and has held senior positions in Australia in the public and private sectors.
 Kelvin is currently Director City Sustainability with Hume City Council in Melbourne’s north.

-Gay Williamson has held senior design positions in Local, State and Commonwealth Governments and has interspersed these sessions of public service working in private practise and teaching Landscape and Urban Design at Canberra University.
-Currently, the Manager of Design Policy with the ACT Planning and Land Authority, Gay is heading up a team of architects, landscape architects, social scientists and environmental planers who are galvanised in the endeavour of making sustainable places, not more spaces, for the ACT
+Gay Williamson has held senior design positions in Local, State and Commonwealth Governments and has interspersed these sessions of public service working in private practice and teaching Landscape and Urban Design at Canberra University.
+Gay's last position was the Manager of Design Policy with the ACT Government’s Environment and Sustainable Development Directorate, where she led a team of architects, landscape architects, social scientists and environmental planers, all galvanized in the endeavour of making sustainable places, not more spaces, for the ACT.

 With a professional base in Landscape Architecture, Gay is concerned that planning and design solutions are systemic, concentrating on the relationships between elements, natural social and cultural processes.
-The fourth dimension of time and the construct of inter-generational equity are also critical, Gay is passionate that plans are not set out as 'blueprints' but as frameworks that have inherent triggers and 'feedback loops'.
+The fourth dimension of time and the construct of inter-generational equity are also critical.
+Gay is passionate that plans are not set out as 'blueprints' but as frameworks that can guide decision making and respond to opportunities.

-experienced board member and serves on the advisory
+Peter is an experienced board member and serves on the advisory boards of the:

 - The Australian and New Zealand Disaster and Emergency Management Committee

 - The Australian and New Zealand Mental Health Association Inc

 Peter has an extensive background in Conference Management, Education and e-Learning.